Google extends India's cloud services with push of new infrastructure | ExBulletin

 Google extends India’s cloud services with push of new infrastructure

-New Delhi, July 15 (Reuters)-Alphabet Incs Google in India with a second cluster of data centers in and around the capital New Delhi to meet growing customer demand in key growth markets Senior executives said they are strengthening their cloud infrastructure.
+New Delhi (Reuters)-Alphabet Inc’s Google launches India’s cloud infrastructure with a second cluster of data centers in and around the capital New Delhi to meet growing customer demand in key growth markets Senior executives said they were strengthening.

-The Google Cloud Region in and around Delhi is the tech giant in the United States, the second largest infrastructure in the country and the tenth infrastructure in the Asia Pacific region.
+The Google Cloud Region in and around Delhi is the second largest infrastructure in the country for tech giants in the United States and the tenth in the Asia Pacific region.

-Google Cloud CEO Thomas Kurian said at a press conference this week that demand for Google cloud services is growing significantly in India, so expanding its footprint in new cloud regions will allow for years of growth capacity.
-He said he could increase.
-Prior to the official announcement on Thursday.
-It is our great commitment to investing in capital and infrastructure and is designed to capture the opportunities that are seen around growth.
+Google Cloud CEO Thomas Kurian said in a press conference, “India has seen a significant increase in demand for Google cloud services, so expanding our footprint in new cloud regions will increase capacity for growth over the years.
+You can do it. ” This week prior to the official announcement on Thursday.
+“This is our great commitment to investing in capital and infrastructure and is designed to capture the opportunities we see around growth.”

 Kurian added that the new infrastructure will provide solutions to problems such as disaster recovery in India and help guarantee low latency to many state-owned enterprises in and around Delhi.